 Bring the Start Menu Back to Windows 8

-Edited by Ronniel Javier, Lynn, Eng, Anonymous and 6 others
+Edited by Ronniel Javier, Lynn, Eng, Ian Gabriel T. Tolledo and 5 others

 Windows 8 is a cool and innovative OS platform with a clean Metro User Interface.
 The whole system runs totally smooth and fast.
 But there is one thing that is missing from Windows 8 to make the system more manageable -- the start menu button.
 Those who have been PC users for several years may have used the start menu button as part of their cursor routine in finding my applications and folders.
 In Windows 8, there is no start menu button, so you need to find your applications and folders in the METRO UI icon, which is a waste of time.
 But there is a sneaky way to get back your start menu button where it actually belongs.